guildai/guildai/guild/tests/uat/mnist-example-models.md

 # MNIST example models

 In this test we'll list the available models for the MNIST example.
-As example directory contains a file named `MODELS` ("modelfile") Guild limits its results to models defined in that file.
+As example directory contains a file named `MODELS` ("guildfile") Guild limits its results to models defined in that file.

-We can reference a modelfile in one of two ways:
+We can reference a guildfile in one of two ways:

-- Change the current directory to the modelfile directory
+- Change the current directory to the guildfile directory
-- Using the `-C` option of the `guild` command to reference the modelfile drectory
+- Using the `-C` option of the `guild` command to reference the guildfile drectory

 Here are the models associated with the MNIST example (using the `-C` option):